 What is a 440 6BBL engine?
 A 440 Six Barrel (440 6BBL) engine is a 440 cubic inch engine made by Chrysler for Plymouth muscle cars.
 It is the exact engine as a Six Pack but Chrysler put them in their Plymouths.
 The Six Pack and 6BBL have the same specifications.
 Other than the name, there are no differences.

-The engine idled off the center carburetor and as long as you didn’t press down hard on the gas pedal, the engine operated with the center carburetor only.
+The engine idled off all three carburetors and as long as you didn’t press down hard on the gas pedal, the engine operated with the center carburetor only.

-The outside carburetors are vacuum operated and both of them begin to open when the gas pedal is pressed down hard and the engine revs higher.
+The outside carburetors are vacuum operated and both of them begin to open when the gas pedal is pressed down hard creating more engine vacuum.

 When driving around, the engine is operating with either 2 barrels or 6 barrels, never on 4 barrels.